adm108/SudokuSolver/README.md

 # SudokuSolver

 ## DESCRIPTION
-Czy wiesz co to jest backtracking algorithm?
-Jeśli nie to dobrze trafiłeś :).
-Stworzyłem prostą aplikację webową, która umożliwia rozwiązanie tablicy sudoku przy pomocy właśnie tego algorytmu.
-W skrócie: backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution [wikipedia].
+Do you know what backtracking algorithm is?
+If not, you have come to the right place :).
+I created a simple web application that allows you to solve a sudoku table using this algorithm.
+In short: backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution [[wikipedia]](https://en.wikipedia.org/wiki/Backtracking).
-Innym ciekawym zastosowaniem tego algorytmu jest tzw. eight queens puzzle problem, który polega na tym żeby umiejscowić na szachownicy 8 chess queens tak aby, żadna z nich nie mogła zbić jednym ruchem innej [wikipedia]
-W kontekście mojej aplikacji backtracking szuka pustego pola w tablicy sudoku, nadaje mu numer 1 i sprawdza czy tablica jest poprawna.
-Jeżeli nie, to nadaje mu kolejny numer (2) i sprawdza po raz kolejny aż do 9 numeru.
-Jeżeli algorytm znajdzie poprawny numer to przechodzi do kolejnego pustego pola, jeśli nie to cofa się o jedno pole i szuka kolejnego numeru dla poprzedniego pola.
-Brzmi trochę skomplikowanie, ale jest to stosunkowo prosty algorytm.
-Jego wadą jest bardzo duża ilość wywołań funkcji w przypadku bardzo trudnych sudoku.
-W aplikacji jest możliwość podejrzenia ilości wywołań funkcji dla każdego rozwiązania oraz czasu trwania algorytmu.

-Aplikację stworzyłem ponieważ chciałem przećwiczyć frontendowy framework Vue.js w połączeniu z API w DRF oraz chciałem poprawić swoje skille w HTML i CSS a także JS. ;)
+Another interesting using of this algorithm is so-called the eight queens puzzle problem.
+The problem is to place 8 chess queens on the board so that none of them can capture another with one move [[wikipedia]](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
+In the context of my application, backtracking looks for an empty field in the sudoku board, put on that place number 1 and checks if the all board is correct.
+If not, it put on the same place number 2 and checks again up to number 9.
+If the algorithm finds the correct number it goes to the next empty field, if not it goes back one field and looks for that field the next number.
+It sounds a little complicated, but it is a relatively simple algorithm.
+Its disadvantage is the large number of functions calls in the case of very difficult sudoku.
+The application allows to view the number of function calls for each solution and the duration of the algorithm.

+I created this application because I wanted to practice Vue.js frontend framework in conjunction with Django Rest Framework and I wantend to improve my skils in HTML, CSS and JS ;).

 ## FEATURES
-- Tworzenie konta (rejestracja) oraz logowanie do aplikacji
-- Sprawdzenie poprawności wprowadzonych liczb do tablicy sudoku
+- Creating an account (registration) and login into the application
+- Validation the numbers entered into the sudoku board
-- Rozwiązanie sudoku poprzez backtracking algorithm
+- Solving sudoku via backtracking algorithm
-- Podejrzenie rozwiązanych tablic sudoku wraz ze statysytkami działania algorytmu (czas działania oraz liczba wywołań funkcji)
+- Algorithm operation statistics (operation time and number of backtracking function calls)
-- Usuwanie rozwiązanych sudoku
+- Removing solved sudoku

 ## TECHNOLOGIES AND LIBRARIES
 Main technologies: